E.I. duPont de Nemours & Co., Inc.

 Charleston, WV 25304

-In 2012 the RFI phase of work was completed for the Mountain Area and a Screening Level Ecological Risk Assessment was performed, submitted and ultimately approved by EPA and WVDEP.
+- In 2012 the RFI phase of work was completed for the Mountain Area and a Screening Level Ecological Risk Assessment was performed, submitted and ultimately approved by EPA and WVDEP.
 A Corrective Measures Study (CMS) was submitted and approved by EPA/WVDEP for the Mountain Area.
 The CMS was presented to EPA/WVDEP in a meeting held March 11, 2014 wherein stormwater management and enhancing cover of existing “waste-in-place” areas was proposed.
-The details will be included in the CMS to be submitted for regulatory review the end of April 2014.
+On June 1, 2015 WVDEP issued a Statement of Basis (SB) in which a Final Remedy for the Facility was proposed.
+DEP's Final Remedy for the Mountain Area consists of storm water management, groundwater monitoring, engineering controls consisting of capping, fencing, and institutional controls to implement land and groundwater use restrictions.
+The 30-day public comment period ended on July 1, 2015 without comment and the Permit will subsequently be modified by WVDEP.

-A work plan for a Phase IV RFI investigation was submitted to EPA and WVDEP for characterizing potential contamination from all accessible area at the plant site.
+- A work plan for a Phase IV RFI investigation was submitted to EPA and WVDEP for characterizing potential contamination from all accessible area at the plant site.
 EPA and DuPont amended the details of the work plan and site work consisting of soil sampling began the first week of November 2012 and continued through 2014.
-Sampling was completed early 2014 with an expected submission for the Phase IV RFI Report of the second quarter 2014.
+Phase IV RFI fieldwork including installing temporary well points and groundwater sampling of the well points was conducted in November 2014 to fill RFI data gaps.
+Data reduction of the Phase IV RFI results continues; analysis and evaluation of these data are ongoing.

 - Some of the site’s key documents of interest are accessible below: